Security-Card-Game/seccardgamecli/README.md

 # How to play

 Run `seccardgame` with the `init` command.
-Then run it `game crate` to create a deck.
+Then run it `game create` to create a deck.
 After the deck is created, run it with `game play` top start the UI.

-Start drawing cards by pressing the button in the lower left corner.
+On the left side panel you can enter the resources you will gain every turn and also start a new turn with the `Draw card` button.
+Also, your available resources are displayed there.
+To pay costs for fixing enter the amount in the entry field and hit `Pay`.
+If you need to roll a dice to get fixing costs, enter min and max and press `Roll`.

+There is little validation, be gentle.

 ## Known issues